Howard government: Indigenous affairs, Wik and Native Title

 On 23 December 1996, the High Court recognised the Wik people's native titles rights, and that pastoral and mining leases would not extinguish native title as had been assumed after the 1992 Mabo decision and subsequent Native Title Act 1993.
 Rather, the High Court decision determined that Native Title could co-exist with pastoral leases, which caused farmers to fear they would lose their land.
 The government announced a "Ten Point Plan" to deal with the uncertainty that had the effect of weakening the Native Title Act.
 The legislation termed the "Native Title Amendment Act 1998" was introduced into Parliament in September 1997, but was opposed by the Labor party in the Senate.
 A deal announced on 3 July 1998 between Independent Senator Brian Harradine and the prime minister saw the legislation pass the Senate.
 The legislation meant that 120 agreements and permits in doubt due to the "Wik decision" were now valid.

 On 26 May 1997, John Howard tabled the Human Rights and Equal Opportunity Commission's Bringing Them Home Report, a report commissioned by the Keating government in relation to the separation of Aboriginal and Torres Strait Islander children from their families.
 The government adopted most of the recommendations of the report, though pointedly did not agree that a national "apology" from the Parliament would be an appropriate response.

+Despite Howard's criticism of the 1995 decision by the Keating government, making the Australian Aboriginal flag and the Torres Strait Islander flag official flags of Australia under the Flags Act 1953.
+The Howard government never repealed the decision.